willierushrush/willierushrush.github.io/_posts/2022-01-02-topological-entropy.md

 ---
 title: 'Topological Entropy'
 date: 2022-01-02
-permalink: /posts/2022/01/topological-entropy
+permalink: /posts/2022/01/topological-entropy/
 tags:
-  - Dynamical Systems
+  - Dynamical systems
 ---

 The word entropy refers to a measure of chaos or uncertainty of a system.
-In the field of dynamical systems, (topological) entropy is perhaps the most important topological invariant which measures the exponential growth of 'distinct' orbits (the 'complexity') of a dynamical system.
+In the field of dynamical systems, topological entropy is perhaps the most important topological invariant which measures the exponential growth of 'distinct' orbits (the 'complexity') of a dynamical system.
 In this post, we will discuss some of the basic properties and examples of topological entropy.

 Let $f: X \to X$ be a continuous self map on a compact metric space $(X,d)$.
 For every positive integer $n$, we keep track of the first $n$ iterates and define a new metric